IBM's count. Five billion new lines added per year. The substrate is growing, not retiring[2]

 When is the comprehension good enough to start the rewrite?

-Legacy Comprehension Program Checklist
+Pre-Rewrite Comprehension Checklist

 All copybooks / /COPY members / data structure definitions inventoried and indexed

-Every extracted business rule has a source file:line citation
+Every business rule in the knowledge base carries a source file:line citation

-Interface specification for strangler fig migration derived from legacy entry points (not documentation)
+Interface specification for strangler fig migration derived from legacy entry points — not documentation

 - [1]The Stack: There's Over 800 Billion Lines of COBOL in Daily Use(thestack.technology)↩